Skip to content

 units: str

-• Units to use for the y axis of the plot.
-The same units as recorded in the column values.
+• Units to use for the y axis of the plot, should be the same units used for the values in col.

 • File extension for files to read.
-Only reads files with this extension.
+Only visualizes files with this extension.
 The default is 'csv'.

 autorun: bool, optional (True)